tommyzakhoo/random-walk-part-1/README.md

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/random-walk-part-1/master/tree1.png">
 </p>

+"Samples" refer to how many data point is left at a node after the prior split.
+"Value" tells us the distributions of actual labels in that sample.
+E.g. a value of [10,20] means that 10 data points have the label "bad", while 20 data points are actually labeled "good".

+## Gini Impurity

 The Gini Impurity is reported at each node of the tree above.
 For example, gini = 0.496 is reported at the root node in the tree above.
 Gini impurity is an interesting metric for how "mixed" a set of data is, using this process: